-As a part of the Integrated Family Health Program (IFHP), YERASEE will build upon Pathfinder’s extensive work in Ethiopia to improve sexual and reproductive health services for young people (ages 10-24) throughout the country.
+As a part of the Integrated Family Health Program, YERASEE builds upon Pathfinder’s extensive work in Ethiopia to improve sexual and reproductive health services for young people (ages 10-24) throughout the country.

 The YERASEE project enables Pathfinder to expand both the quality and quantity of youth-friendly sites offering sexual and reproductive health counseling and services in Ethiopia, a country with significant unmet need for contraception.

 Through the Integrated Family Health Program, Pathfinder has already established 160 youth-friendly sites for sexual and reproductive health services and counseling.
-YERASEE will build on this reach, expanding the number of youth-friendly sites by 80, and bringing the total number of sites to 240.
-The project will also leverage the valuable experience of existing sites by organizing educational visits for health providers, managers, and government officials to already-successful sites.
+YERASEE builds on this reach, expanding the number of youth-friendly sites by 80, and bringing the total number of sites to 240.
+The project also leverages the valuable experience of existing sites by organizing educational visits for health providers, managers, and government officials to already-successful sites.

 YERASEE not only aims to improve the quantity of services available, but also the quality.
-Pathfinder will incorporate innovative behavior change interventions to increase quality of service provision through service providers and peer educations.
-The project will also foster the adoption of youth-friendly attitudes and behaviors to encourage young people, including young married couples, to consider their contraceptive options.
+Pathfinder incorporates innovative behavior change interventions to increase quality of service provision through service providers and peer educations.
+The project also fosters the adoption of youth-friendly attitudes and behaviors to encourage young people, including young married couples, to consider their contraceptive options.

 With this five-year award from CDC, Pathfinder works with the Ethiopian Ministry of Health to increase access to and use of cervical cancer prevention services among HIV-positive women in Ethiopia.

 PAST PROJECT: Pathfinder increased access to and demand for prevention of mother-to-child transmission services through the creation of a community-based, integrated model in cooperation with the Ministry of Health.